Michal-Atlas/DawnStorm/dawnstorm.md

 |5|Other Actions|
 |6|Long Weapons|

-The rest is up to the GM or random chance.

-If one party had been ambushed, every member of the other is automatically `Stumbled`.
+After these are exhausted, 1 Round had passed.
+Each of these actions take 1 second.

 > Basically, every round, the GM goes through, asking:
 > Any Unarmed?, Any Magic?, etc.
 > This means that you may change your decisions based on what previous actions were taken

+The rest is up to the GM or random chance.

+If one party had been ambushed, every member of the other is automatically `Stumbled`.
+If you wish to save your action for later, that is possible, for clarity, these should be announced anyway and go before all others, once they are used.
+Only one saved action can be held, it is lost upon your next turn.

 ### Zones

+To aid with larger battlefields and positioning, DawnStorm uses Zones.
+For Example, you may have a chapel, where the fight is divided between the two wings, the main hall, the altar, etc.
+Based on the number of enemies and the type of attacks there are, you may use as few or many as is practical.
+For flying creatures, identical zones exist above the ground ones, where only the flying creatures can go.
+Unless stated otherwise you may attack anyone in your zone.

 ### Maneuvers